A look at VCSA’s current quarter earnings estimates

 Sponsored

-It is also essential to consider VCSA stock ratios like the price-to-sales ratio, which is 0.24 for the last year.VCSA’s price to book ratio for the most recent quarter was 0.42, resulting in an 1.34 price to cash per share for the period.
+As well, it is important to consider VCSA stock ratios such as price-to-sales, which is currently 0.25.VCSA’s price to book ratio for the most recent quarter was 0.44, resulting in an 1.39 price to cash per share for the period.

 How does Vacasa Inc. (VCSA) stock rate among analysts?
 Buy, sell, or hold?